sajan-gohil/agent_codoc/README.md

-# AgentCoDoc: An agentic RAG system to enrich LLM context with code documentation of niche libraries/APIs
+# AgentCoDoc: Make LLMs understand *YOUR* documentation

 ## Overview
 Sometimes, LLMs don't really know what they are talking about.
 For LLM generated code, one of the big issue is that it hallucinates what library exists and which method is available.